kif/toro-indexer-for-serial-crystallography/README.md

 # TORO Indexer for serial crystallography

 Serial Crystallography (SX) involves the processing of thousands of diffraction patterns in random orientations.
 To compile a complete data set, these patterns must be indexed, integrated, and merged.
 Herein, we introduce TORO (Torch-Powered Robust Optimization) Indexer, a robust, adaptable, and performant indexing algorithm.
 Developed using the PyTorch framework, TORO Indexer can operate on GPUs, CPUs, TPUs, and other accelerators supported by PyTorch, ensuring it adapts to a broad range of computational setups.
-On a modern NVIDIA A100 GPU, TORO achieves an indexing speed of 250 images/s.
+On a modern NVIDIA A100 GPU, TORO achieves an indexing speed of 3800 frames/s.

 ## Introduction

-This is a Renku project - basically a git repository with some bells and whistles.
-You'll find we have already created some useful things like `data` and `notebooks` directories and a `Dockerfile`.
+The entire model code lies within 500 lines stored in models/indexer_model.py.
+In there, the class ToroIndexer is all you need to run indexing.

-## Working with the project
+## Trying the indexer

 The simplest way to start your project is right from the Renku platform - just click on the `Sessions` tab and start a new session.
 This will start an interactive environment right in your browser.
+However it might be that no GPU is available, and only limited CPU performance can be tested.

 To work with the project anywhere outside the Renku platform, click the `Settings` tab where you will find the git repo URLs - use `git` to clone the project on whichever machine you want.

-### Changing interactive session dependencies

-Initially we install a very minimal set of packages to keep the images small.
-However, you can add python and conda packages in `requirements.txt` and `environment.yml` to your heart's content.
-If you need more fine-grained control over your environment, please see [the documentation](https://renku.readthedocs.io/en/stable/topic-guides/customizing-sessions.html).

-## Project configuration

-Project options can be found in `.renku/renku.ini`.
-In this project there is currently only one option, which specifies the default type of environment to open, in this case `/lab` for JupyterLab.
-You may also choose `/tree` to get to the "classic" Jupyter interface.

-## Moving forward

-Once you feel at home with your project, we recommend that you replace this README file with your own project documentation!
-Happy data wrangling!
+Two streams of data are provided with this repository to try the indexer.

+### Trying the indexer
+To try the indeer run the command `python stream_file_indexer.py --model=fast --batch_size=100` , the batch size is recommended to be as high as your GPU alows it.
+We provide 4 predetermined configurations for the model: `precise`, `middle`, `fast`, `insane` with different trade-offs between speed and the number of indexable frames found.
+In our accompanying paper we benchmarked the `precise` and `fast` versions of our model.
+If you want to test performance of the indexer, you can add the flag `--speed_test`, which will disable the storing of the solutions and preloads the dataset into memory to get test only the performance of the indexer.

+### Visualizing the results
+Once you have run the `python stream_file_indexer.py` command (without the `--speed_test` flag), you can visualize the results using the notebook `notebooks/results_visualization.ipynb`.
+Simply run all the cells, and reload the last one to visualize random solutions of the indexer.